fortify/.github/profile/README.md

 Build secure software fast with Fortify.
 Fortify offers end-to-end application security solutions with the flexibility of testing on-premises and on-demand to scale and cover the entire software development lifecycle.
 With Fortify, find security issues early and fix at the speed of DevOps.

 Repositories in this organization are categorized using GitHub topics.
-Following are the main categories; note that a repository may appear in multiple categories.
+Following are the main categories, note that a repository may appear in multiple categories.

 * Function-based categories:
     * [fortify-integration](https://github.com/search?q=org%3Afortify+topic%3Afortify-integration)